 You might recall that in September 2019 Grammy-award-winning cellist Eugene Friesen came to Harmony for a series of concerts and student workshops.
 Not only were students and audiences impressed with Mr. Friesen’s artistry, but Mr. Friesen was impressed by our performing spaces, especially the Wine Cellar and the Meetinghouse.
 So impressed, in fact, that Friesen wants to return to Harmony this August to record Harmonist Music.

 Here’s the tentative plan.
 Friesen will arrive in Harmony around August 22 and set up recording equipment in the Wine Cellar.
 August 23 – 26 he will record Harmonist music, preselected from the archives in Old Economy.
-The weekend of August 27 there will be one or two public concerts planned for the Wine Cellar and/or the Meetinghouse.
+On Friday, August 27 there will be one public concerts planned for the Wine Cellar and/or the Meetinghouse.
+The location may need to be changed to allow for better seating/ventilation due to COVID.
 Friesen then returns to Boston, where he teaches at the Berklee College of Music, to fine-tune the recordings and add tracks of vocals and additional instruments.

 The end result will be a compact disk of recorded Harmonist Music, delivered in time for Harmony’s Christmas Market.
 With this program we will preserve and promote the Harmonist musical tradition, re-imagine Harmonist music for 21-century ears, and create a finished product that will bring this music to a much broader audience.